 2. Requirements for Designation

 The land or building to be designated should be available for immediate occupancy and the foreign-invested company's occupancy demand for which foreign investment notification was completed should be specified.
 However, a certain area in a national or public property (including buildings) has been designated in advance, companies that completed foreign investment notification must account for at least 30 percent of the designated space.

 3. Type of Business Subject to Moving into the Zone

-Research and development (Natural science and engineering R&D business), finance and insurance, knowledge service (industrial development business), cultural industry (Framework Act on the Promotion of Cultural Industries), tourism business (Tourism Promotion Act, except for casino business)
+Research and development (Natural science and engineering R&D business), finance and insurance, knowledge service (industrial development business), cultural industry (Framework Act on the Promotion of Cultural Industries), Tourism Business (Tourism Promotion Act, except for for casino business)

 4. Occupancy Requirements

 A foreign-invested company with an FDI stock ratio of 30 percent or more shall move into the zone only when registered until the time of the occupancy contract.

 Where a services-type FIZ is a site for lease, an occupancy contract shall be made for a period not exceeding ten years in total (fifty years for research and development service business); in contrast, where a services-type FIZ is any building for lease, an occupancy contract shall be made for a period not exceeding five years in total, the occupancy contract may be renewed only once for a period not exceeding the former lease period.